 Once you've completed the review process, and if Google finds your site is clean, warnings from browsers and search results should be removed within 72 hours.
 You should also verify your site works as expected: pages load correctly, and links are clickable.

 If your request is NOT approved, reassess your site for malware or spam or any modifications or new files created by the hacker.
 Alternatively, you can seek help from security professionals.

 Cleaning up after being hacked and getting off Google's blocklist can be arduous.

 But if you lay out a plan or create a checklist for the steps to take, you can tick them off little by little until your site is clean, back online, and back in the SERPs.

 Plus, you can prevent hacking in the first place.
-It'll take some effect, but the important thing is you'll restore your site's reputation.
-It will allow you to prioritize security in a way that you might not have thought about before.
+It'll take some time, but the important thing is you'll restore your site's reputation.
+It will allow you to prioritize security in a way you might not have thought about before.